Vascularisation: Corneal neovascularization

 Corneal neovascularization is a condition where new blood vessels invade into the cornea from the limbus.
 It is triggered when the balance between angiogenic and antiangiogenic factors are disrupted that otherwise maintain corneal transparency.
 The immature new blood vessels can lead to persistent inflammation and scarring, lipid exudation into the corneal tissues, and a reduction in corneal transparency, which can affect visual acuity.

 Retinopathy of prematurity

 Retinopathy of prematurity is a condition that occurs in premature babies.
 In premature babies, the retina has not completely vascularized.
 Rather than continuing in the normal in utero fashion, the vascularization of the retina is disrupted, leading to an abnormal proliferation of blood vessels between the areas of vascularized and avascular retina.
 These blood vessels grow in abnormal ways and can invade into the vitreous humor, where they can hemorrhage or cause retinal detachment in neonates.

 Diabetic retinopathy

-Diabetic retinopathy, which can develop into proliferative diabetic retinopathy, is a condition where capillaries in the retina become occluded, which creates areas of ischemic retina and triggering the release of angiogenic growth factors.
-This retinal ischemia stimulates the proliferation of new blood vessels from pre-existing retinal venules.
+Diabetic retinopathy is an ocular pathology in diabetics which results in weakening of the retinal blood vessels.
+The initial nonproliferative stage is characterised by leaky vessels.
+As the vessel damage is repaired over time, they eventually become occluded, leading to proliferative diabetic retinopathy.
+The occluded capillaries create areas of ischemic retina and trigger the release of angiogenic growth factors.
+These growth factors stimulate the proliferation of new blood vessels from pre-existing retinal venules.
 It is the leading cause of blindness of working age adults.